 - How do you help your team grow, both professionally and personally?

-- How would you rate the company on epitomising its core values? (ask respectively and do your research on the company website prior to asking)
+- How would you rate the company on epitomising its core values? (ask respectfully and do your research on the company website prior to asking)

 - Is there anything I have not been clear on or that you would like me to clarify further?

-- How would I collaborate with my manager?
+- How would I collaborate with my manager in this post?

 - What steps need to be taken before an offer for this position is extended… is there anything else I can provide to help you make your decision?